-- Warranties the Company does not offer customers the option to purchase a warranty separately.
-Therefore there is not a separate performance obligation.
+• Warranties - the Company does not offer customers the option to purchase a warranty separately.
+Therefore, there is not a separate performance obligation.
 The Company does account for warranties as a cost accrual and the warranties do not include any additional distinct services other than the assurance that the goods comply with agreed-upon specifications.
 Warranties are variable and under Topic 606 are estimated and recognized as a reduction of revenue as performance obligations are satisfied (e.g. upon shipment of goods).
-The estimates due to warranties are historically not material. - Returned Goods analyses of actual returned product are compared to that of the product return estimates and historically have resulted in no material difference between the two.
+The estimates due to warranties are historically not material.

+• Returned Goods - analyses of actual returned product are compared to that of the product return estimates and historically have resulted in no material difference between the two.
 The Company has concluded that the current process of estimating the return reserve represents a fair measure with which to adjust revenue.
 Returned goods are variable and under Topic 606 are estimated and recognized as a reduction of revenue as performance obligations are satisfied (e.g. upon shipment of goods).
-Under implementation of Topic 606, the Company will monitor pending authorized returns of goods and, if deemed appropriate, record the right of return asset accordingly.
+Under implementation of Topic 606, the Company monitors pending authorized returns of goods and, if deemed appropriate, records the right of return asset accordingly.

-- Price protection price protection provides that if the Company reduces the price on any products sold to the customer for eventual resale to an end-user, the Company will guarantee an account credit for the price difference for all quantities of that product that the customer still holds.
+• Price protection - price protection provides that if the Company reduces the price on any products sold to the customer for eventual resale to an end-user, the Company will guarantee an account credit for the price difference for all quantities of that product that the customer still holds.
 Price protection is variable and under Topic 606 are estimated and recognized as a reduction of revenue as performance obligations are satisfied (e.g. upon shipment of goods).
-The estimates due to price protection are historically not material. - Volume Rebates and Promotion Programs volume rebates are variable dependent upon the volume of goods sold-through the Company's customers to end-users variable and under Topic 606 are estimated and recognized as a reduction of revenue as performance obligations are satisfied (e.g. upon shipment of goods).
+The estimates due to price protection are historically not material.

+• Volume Rebates and Promotion Programs - volume rebates are variable dependent upon the volume of goods sold-through the Company's customers to end-users variable and under Topic 606 are estimated and recognized as a reduction of revenue as performance obligations are satisfied (e.g. upon shipment of goods).
 The estimates due to rebates and promotions are historically not material.

-Accounts receivable, net:
+Accounts receivable, net: June 30, 2019 December 31, 2018

-March 31, 2019 December 31, 2018 Gross accounts receivable \$ 3,204,640 \$ 2,774,619 Allowance for doubtful accounts (15,956) (14,013) Total accounts receivable, net \$ 3,188,684 \$ 2,760,606 Accrued other expenses: 36 3 34 March 31, 2019 December 31, 2018 Audit, legal, payroll , , Audit, legal, payroll Royalty costs 2019 2018 \$ 172,900 2018 \$ 234,119 Royalty costs 2019 \$ 172,900 1,125,000 \$ 234,119 875,000 Royalty costs Sales and use tax \$\frac{2019}{\\$172,900}\\ 1,125,000\\ 205,468 \$ 234,119 \$ 75,000 219,286
+Gross accounts receivable \$ 3,569,036 \$ 2,774,619

+Allowance for doubtful accounts (17,219) (14,013)

+Total accounts receivable, net \$ 3,551,817 \$ 2,760,606

+Accrued other expenses:

+June 30, 2019 December 31, 2018

+Audit, legal, payroll \$ 196,874 \$ 234,119

+Royalty costs 1,125,000 875,000

+Sales and use tax 171,563 219,286

+Sales allowances 809,698 611,719

+Other 226,529 289,437

+Total accrued other expenses \$ 2,529,664 \$ 2,229,561

-^{} Upon adoption of ASC 606 on January 1, 2018, certain allowances were reclassified as accrued other expenses.
+Upon adoption of ASC 606 on January 1, 2018, certain sales allowances (warranties, returned goods, price protection, volume rebates, and promotion programs) were reclassified as accrued other expenses.